glisanti/KCCAReId/README.md

 2. [Hardoon KCCA code package.](http://www.davidroihardoon.com/Professional/Code_files/kcca_package.tar.gz) (4.3 KB)
 3. [Descriptors computed as described in the paper for the VIPeR and PRID dataset.](http://www.micc.unifi.it/lisanti/downloads/kccareid_data.zip) (229 MB)

-**Please, note that th code is automatically attempting to download third-party libraries and data.**
+**Please, note that the code is automatically attempting to download third-party libraries and data.**

 ## Demo Example
 To run our code just run _demo_reid_kcca.m_